 A spruce grouse strolled through the flower meadows.
 Her two chicks were hidden deep in the foliage.

-Inspired to see more, I made another trip to Banff and hiked up Mosquito Creek to Molar Pass, another place renowned for its alpine flower meadows.
+Inspired to see more, I made another trip to Banff and hiked up Mosquito Creek to Molar Pass, a place renowned for its alpine flower meadows.
 Although the flowers weren’t as dense as those at Healy Pass, the scenery was stunning.

-These wildflower meadows peak in early August.
+These alpine wildflower meadows peak in early August.
 By late August, snow and frost will wipe out this spectacular display.
 It’s a short season – short but sweet.

 Alberta wildflowers